-Anemia is a symptom that occurs when the red blood cell counts or hemoglobin levels are lower than they should bear several possible causes, so it is important to know what they are.
+Anemia is a symptom that occurs when the red blood cell counts or hemoglobin levels are lower than they should be.
+There are several possible causes, so it is important to know what they are.

 What is Anemia?